 - 1 cup walnuts

-- a handful of grated Pecorino or Parmigiano (about 1/4 to 1/2 cup)
+- 2 ounces grated Pecorino or Parmigiano (1/2 to 1 cup)

 - freshly cracked pepper and salt to taste